-Merriman-Webster defines standing astride as one leg on each side.
+Standing astride is literally defined as one leg on each side.
 For example, when you ride a horse or a bike, you place a leg on either side.
-This means that you are standing astride.

 Furthermore, your trailing foot cannot touch the line, even though it is behind the ball (pictured below).